 How to Identify Shoplifters

-All retailers, big and small, are affected by shoplifters, and it's a frustrating reality of doing business.
-Things like good store design and theft-prevention methods such as security cameras and alarms can help defray losses.
+All retailers, big and small, are affected by shoplifters; it's a frustrating reality of doing business.
+Store design and theft-prevention methods such as security cameras and alarms can help defray losses.
 But it's a good idea to train store personnel on how to spot shoplifting before or while it's happening.

-Another method to prevent shoplifting is strong store management.
-Retailers should also use store layout and adequate inventory controls, as well as follow common security practices to combat shoplifting.
+Another method to prevent shoplifting is store management.
+Retailers should consider store layout, adopt adequate inventory controls, and follow common security practices to combat shoplifting.

-Shoplifters can be placed in one of two categories, professional and amateur.
-While both groups can be quite skilled at the art of thievery, professional shoplifters steal to make a living and may use force or intimidation.
-The nonprofessional shoplifter may be easier to spot.
+Shoplifters fall into one of two categories: professional and amateur.
+While both groups can be skilled in the art of thievery, professional shoplifters make a living by stealing and may use force or intimidation.
+The nonprofessional shoplifter may be easier to spot and apprehend.

-Many of these thieves work in groups of two or more to distract the sales staff while they steal.
-Shoplifters learn to take advantage of busy stores during peak hours, or they may strike at times when employees are likely to be distracted, such as opening, closing, and during shift changes.
+Many professional thieves work in groups of two or more to distract sales staff while they steal.
+Shoplifters learn to take advantage of busy stores during peak hours, or they may strike at times when employees are likely to be busy, such as opening, closing, and during shift changes.

 Hiding merchandise is the most common method of shoplifting.
-Items are concealed in the clothing of the shoplifter; in handbags, strollers, or umbrellas; or inside purchased merchandise.
+Items are concealed in the clothing of the shoplifter, in handbags, strollers, umbrellas, or inside purchased merchandise.
 Bold shoplifters may grab an item and run out of the store.
 Other methods include price label switching and attempting to short-change the cashier.
-Some especially bold shoplifters might even try to return stolen merchandise to a store to try to get a bogus refund.
-Whatever their methods, it's difficult to determine who is or isn't likely to be a shoplifter.
+Some shoplifters might even try to return stolen merchandise to a store for a bogus refund.
+Whatever their methods, it is difficult to determine who is or is not likely to be a shoplifter.

-The last thing a retail establishment wants is for a staff member to accuse a customer of shoplifting wrongly.
-Make sure anyone dealing with customers is properly trained.
+The last thing a retail establishment wants is for a staff member to wrongly accuse a customer of shoplifting.
+Make sure that all staff with customer contact are properly trained.

-Most of the time, a store employee approaching a would-be shoplifter and asking, "Can I help you?" is enough to deter a potential theft.
+Most of the time, if a store employee approaches a would-be shoplifter and asks, "Can I help you?" this is enough to deter a potential theft.
 But employees should be instructed to ask this question in a calm, polite manner.
 Any employee who is concerned about safety should seek a manager's assistance.
-Likewise, if an employee sees someone take something, it's time to get a manager involved.
-It's never wise for store personnel to try to chase someone out of a store suspected of theft.
-That's the time to bring in the police.
+Similarly, if an employee sees a shoplifter, they should seek out a manager.
+It is never wise for store personnel to try to apprehend a suspected shoplifter.
+This is time to bring in the police.

 Spot the Shoplifter

 Unfortunately, shoplifters have no typical profile.
 Thieves come in all ages and races and from various backgrounds.
-However, some signs should send up a red flag for retailers.
-While the following characteristics don't necessarily mean guilt, retailers should keep a close eye on shoppers who behave suspiciously.
+However, there are red flags for retailers.
+While the following characteristics do not necessarily imply guilt, retailers should keep a close eye on shoppers who behave suspiciously.

-First, if a customer is spending a lot of time entering and exiting a store without purchasing anything, and seems more interested in watching a cashier or a sales clerk, that's suspicious activity.
+First, if a customer is spending a lot of time entering and exiting a store without making a purchase and seems more interested in watching a cashier or a sales clerk, that is suspicious activity.

-One particular area where a lot of shoplifting occurs is a store dressing room.
-It's really important to monitor how many items someone takes into a dressing room and how many they leave with.
-Groups of three or more people, especially juveniles, who enter a dressing room together might be worth watching more closely.
-The plan might call for one of the groups to distract the dressing room attendant while others walk off with stolen clothing or other items.
+Substantial shoplifting occurs in store dressing rooms.
+Retailers should monitor how many items an individual takes into a dressing room and how many items they have on exiting.
+Groups of three or more people who enter a dressing room together might be able to distract the dressing room attendant while one or more of the individuals walk off with stolen clothing or other items.